 Ours is the only US clinic for scoliosis offering both an intensive (4-5 day Schroth Best Practice program) and the Cheneau-Gensingen brace (AKA Gensingen Brace by Dr. Weiss – GBW)!
 When used together, this combination of scoliosis treatment, from Germany, offers adolescents the absolute best chance of managing scoliosis to a successful outcome at skeletal maturity, not just temporarily, but permanently.

 And remember…scoliosis doesn’t wait, so don’t wait and see.
 Part of the reason D. is achieving such good results is that her parents acted early, prior to growth, and she is following the best protocols available in terms of scoliosis bracing and Schroth exercise.

-*This scoliosis success story represents one individual patient’s experience.
+*This scoliosis success story represents one individual patient’s experience and ability to correct scoliosis without surgery.
 It in no way represents or implies that every patient will get the same result!
 However, for best results, don’t wait and see with scoliosis.